-To Specify Memory Depth
+Select Memory Depth

 Memory depth refers to the number of waveform points that the oscilloscope can store in a single trigger sample and it reflects the storage ability of the sample memory.
-SDS2000 provides up to 28 Mpts memory depth.
+The oscilloscope provides up to 14 Mpts memory depth.